awilson506/med-bridge-hep/readme.md

 - Exercise program versioning needs to be implemented for changes after n sessions
 - ORM could be updated
 - Implement tests for each handler
-- Because this program may have a daily or even hourly routine we'll need to implement sceduling and scoring based on multiple repitions of the exercise program
+- Because this program may have a daily or even hourly routine we'll need to implement scheduling and scoring based on multiple repitions of the exercise program